Skip to content

 Countries with particularly high demand include:

-• UK, Ireland, Germany, Netherlands (especially in infrastructure)
+• Ireland, Germany, Netherlands (especially in infrastructure)

 • Italy and Spain (due to EU-funded projects)